A - G

 - B.M.
 Indiana University

-Michael Drews is a composer, sound artist and computer musician.
-His work explores unconventional narrative strategies created from transforming contextual identity and the expressive power of cultural artifacts found in particular sonic and visual materials.
-Present throughout Drews’ work is an interest in performance-based computer virtuosity and improvisational applications of computer technology that expand traditional ideas of musical performance and creativity.
-Drews is a member of computer-acoustic ensemble, Big Robot and the experimental-electronica duo, Mana2.
+Michael Drews is a composer, sound artist and performer.
+Present throughout his work is an interest in improvisation and the use of computer technology to expand traditional ideas of musical performance and creativity.
+Drews is also a member of the computer-acoustic ensembles, Big Robot and Mana2.

-Performances of Drews’ compositions have been featured at SEAMUS, Electronic Music Midwest, NYC Electronic Music Festival, Studio 300, PASIC, Super Computing Global, IASPM-Canada and throughout United States.
+Performances of Drews’ compositions have been featured at Musicacoustica-Beijing, SEAMUS, Cinesonika, Electronic Music Midwest, NYC Electronic Music Festival, Studio 300, PASIC, Super Computing Global, IASPM-Canada and throughout United States and abroad.
 Drews holds degrees from the University of Illinois at Urbana-Champaign (D.M.A.), Cleveland State University (M.MUS.) and Kent State University (B.A.).
 He resides with his family in Indianapolis and is Assistant Professor of Music at Indiana University-Indianapolis (IUPUI).
+For more information: michaeldrews.org.

 Tina Everts is the Administrative Support Specialist for the Department of Music and Arts Technology at IUPUI.
 She has been working for the department and the Music Academy since February 2000.
 Tina received an Associates Degree in Administration from Indiana Business College in May 2000.